Jeff King Husky Homestead Tour

 Jeff has been in hundreds of races across North America, and he won the Iditarod in 1993, 1996, 1998, and 2006.

-The tour began about twenty-five years ago when Jeff was approached by an Alaskan tour coordinator who needed a place for his groups to eat lunch.
+The tour began over 30 years ago when Jeff was approached by an Alaskan tour coordinator who needed a place for his groups to eat lunch.
 Jeff gladly cleaned out a room for people to eat and ask him questions.
 Recognizing there was a market for visitors interested in his experiences and lifestyle, Jeff and his family began conducting their own tours.

 The Husky Homestead’s reputation has grown because of the authentic experience Jeff offers, as well as his (and his staff’s) infectious enthusiasm for the sport, the dogs, and the Alaskan wilderness.
 In fact, the Husky Homestead staffers are not only passionate about dogs and mushing; several have run the Iditarod themselves.
 It’s no wonder so many guest reviews from all over the world rank the Husky Homestead experience as Excellent!